Ares-Developers/Ares-docs/new/weapons/ivanbombs.rst

     explosion will not destroy the bridge unless
     \ :tag:`IvanBomb.DestroysBridges=yes` is set.
 :tagdef:`[Weapon]IvanBomb.CanDetonateTimeBomb=boolean`
-  Whether or not players can manually detonate bombs attached by this weapon.
+  Whether or not players can manually detonate time bombs attached by this weapon.
 Defaults to :tag:`[CombatDamage]CanDetonateTimeBomb`.
+:tagdef:`[Weapon]IvanBomb.CanDetonateDeathBomb=boolean`
+  Whether or not players can manually detonate death bombs attached by this weapon.
+Defaults to :tag:`[CombatDamage]CanDetonateDeathBomb`.
+:tagdef:`[Weapon]IvanBomb.DetonateOnSell=boolean`
+  Whether attached bombs shall explode if the victim is sold.
+Otherwise, the bomb will will just be disarmed.
+Defaults to :value:`yes`.
 :tagdef:`[Weapon]IvanBomb.Delay=integer`
   The number of frames that will elapse before the bomb detonates automatically.
   Defaults to :tag:`[CombatDamage]IvanTimedDelay`.